willcforte/gtweb/content/about/index.md

 ## About me

-I'm William C. Forte, a high school junior who aspires to study engineering.
+I'm Will C. Forte, a high school senior passionate about robotic engineering.

 <br>